Ahh Portugal.

 Cloud 9 Hostel

 For another one of the best hostels in Portugal, get yourself to Lagos for a majorly chilled beach hangout.
 It’s a family vibe hostel which always, always makes a difference – good times all around here.
-They’ll also take you out for fun stuff like surfing and all that outdoor beach biz.
+They’ll also take you out for fun stuff like surfing and all that outdoor beach business.

 This is one for the refined backpacker, surfers, and people who just wanna hit a few sangrias in the evening and wake up for a stroll on the beach.
 Calm by name, calm by nature.